openfoodfacts/.github/docs/general-project-conventions.md

 ### Local Development

 This layer builds on the above by adding the necessary build commands to the docker compose services.
 This layer would typically be used by the `make build` target.

-**Warnings:**

-`make build` will need to explicitly extend the `COMPOSE_FILE` to include the necessary development docker compose overrides before calling `docker compose up --build`.
-However, `make up` or just `docker compose up` from the command line will not use these overrides.
-Hence, if we want `make up` to use the locally built image then `make build` should use the same image tag as the other targets, rather than using a `dev` tag.

-This may cause confusion if a developer has a local build of a service that then gets pulled in when they run another service, although in practice if a developer is working on multiple repos they might expect this behavior.

-Another complication is with Product Opener where `make dev` builds containers that use local volume mounts to link in the source code. _Not sure how to address this_.

 ### Production Deployment